RevolutionVA/757-community-site-public/README.md

 - Beginnger-friendly

 ### "About" page
-This page would dive a bit deeper into what makes our community great and the board that pushing this umbrella org forward.
+This page would dive a bit deeper into what makes our community great, some history around the region, our sponsors, and the board/chairs pushing this umbrella org forward.
 More info coming on this soon.

 ### "Get involved" page
 This page would highlight how folks could get involved and who they should contact if they're interested